Is "My Favorite New Movie" My Favorite Movie? Probing the Understanding of Recursive Noun Phrases: Related Work

 \section{Related Work}

 Noun Phrases (NPs) have been extensively studied in both linguistics and NLP, primarily from the following perspectives.

-\minisection{Syntactic structure.} A line of work focuses on the syntactic structure of NPs.
+\minisection{Syntactic structure.} A line of work focuses on the syntactic structure of NPs, which essentially explains the \textbf{modifier scope} \cite{campbell-2002-computation} in NPs.
 One classic task is NP bracketing, i.e., deciding whether an NP is right-branching (e.g., [\textit{world} [\textit{oil prices}]]) or left-branching (e.g., [[\textit{crude oil}] \textit{prices}]) \cite{lauer1995corpus, nakov-hearst-2005-search}.
 A harder task is full parsing \cite{ vadas-curran-2007-adding, pitler-etal-2010-using}, i.e., reconstructing the complete dependency tree.
-The syntactic structure essentially explains the \textbf{modifier scope} \cite{campbell-2002-computation} in NPs.

-\minisection{Modifier semantics.} Another line of research has focused on the semantics of simple modifier-noun composition, starting with ways to \textbf{categorize modifiers} based on their inference patterns \cite{kamp1995prototype, bouillon1999description, chierchia2000meaning}.
-With $M$ as the modifier and $N$ as the noun, a representative taxonomy summarized by \citet{mccrae-etal-2014-modelling} is:\\ (1) \textit{intersective}: $X$ is a $M$ $N$ $\implies X$ is $M \land X$ is a $N$, e.g., ``an \textit{American} surgeon'' is American and is a surgeon;\\ (2) \textit{subsective}: $X$ is a $M$ $N$ $\implies X$ is a $N$, but $X$ is a $M$ $N$ $\notimplies X$ is $M$, e.g., ``a \textit{skillful} surgeon'' is not generally skillful in all disciplines;\\ (3) \textit{privative}: $X$ is a $M$ $N$ $\notimplies X$ is a $N$, e.g., ``a \textit{former} surgeon'' is no longer a surgeon.
+\minisection{Modifier semantics.} Another line of research revolves around the semantics of simple modifier-noun composition, starting with ways to \textbf{categorize modifiers} based on their inference patterns \cite{kamp1995prototype, bouillon1999description, chierchia2000meaning}.
+With $M$ as the modifier and $N$ as the noun, a representative taxonomy summarized by \citet{mccrae-etal-2014-modelling} is:\\ (1) {\bf intersective}: $X$ is a $M$ $N$ $\implies X$ is $M \land X$ is a $N$, e.g., ``an \textit{American} surgeon'' describes someone who is both American and a surgeon;\\ (2) {\bf subsective}: $X$ is a $M$ $N$ $\implies X$ is a $N$, but $X$ is a $M$ $N$ $\notimplies X$ is $M$, e.g., someone who is ``a \textit{skillful} surgeon'' is not necessarily skillful in all disciplines;\\ (3) {\bf privative}: $X$ is a $M$ $N$ $\notimplies X$ is a $N$, e.g., ``a \textit{former} surgeon'' describes someone who is no longer a surgeon.

-Despite the variations\footnote{For example, other studies call category (3) ``non-subsective'' instead, and further decompose it into ``privative'' ($X$ is a $M$ $N$ contradicts $X$ is a $N$, e.g., \textit{fake}) and ``non-privative'' ($X$ is a $M$ $N$ is neutral to $X$ is a $N$, e.g., \textit{alleged}).} and debates\footnote{Some linguists \cite{partee2010privative} argue that (3) should be subsumed by (2), since privative modifiers can coerce the noun they modify into a looser interpretation.
-For example, in \textit{I don’t care whether that fur is fake or real}, \textit{fur} is modified to incorporate \textit{fakeness} as a possible attribute.} on the taxonomy, we still use these conventional terms in subsequent sections.
-Following this taxonomy, \citet{nayak2014dictionary} and \citet{lalissedistinguishing} complemented the theoretical framework with lexicons.
+Despite the variations\footnote{For example, other studies call category (3) ``non-subsective'' instead, and further decompose it into ``privative'' ($X$ is a $M$ $N$ contradicts $X$ is a $N$, e.g., \textit{fake}) and ``non-privative'' ($X$ is a $M$ $N$ is neutral to $X$ is a $N$, e.g., \textit{alleged}).} and debates\footnote{Some linguists (for example, \citet{partee2010privative}) argue that (3) should be subsumed by (2), since privative modifiers can coerce the noun they modify into a looser interpretation.} on the taxonomy, we follow these conventional terms in subsequent sections.